Compare and Contrast: Youtube vs. Vimeo

 Key Benefit: Reach

 YouTube is the easiest and most obvious choice for a variety of reasons.
 With more than 2 billion users visiting the site each month, it has the most traffic and largest reach of any video hosting site.
 If you want your video to be searchable on Google, it certainly doesn’t hurt that Google owns YouTube.
 In addition, YouTube is free and you can upload as many videos as your heart desires.
 You can also customize your channel’s look to reflect your brand.
 There is even the option to pay to promote your videos to help increase views.

 Despite all of this, YouTube is not always the best choice, especially for small and medium sized businesses.
 The ease, flexibility, and budget-friendliness of YouTube can be a plus, but it also means that anyone can post.
 The site is cluttered with distractions, both in the form of other videos and advertisements.

 Sometimes it is hard to stand out when your high-end, professionally-produced video is competing for views with low-end homemade pieces and all of your competitors’ videos.
 Also, every video has ads (which is why users can post for free), meaning there’s always the chance a competitor’s advertisement will appear with your video.
-And although YouTube has a built-in analytics tool (Insight), it has been suggested that the interface is too basic.
+And although YouTube has a built-in analytics tool (Insight), the interface is still relatively basic in its capabilities.